Applying for a Grant

 Foreign applicants can write the application completely in English.

-Your application should include a work plan and a CV of the applicant.
+Your application should include a work plan, a CV of the applicant and possible list of publications.

 Working groups should attach the CVs of all members of the working group who intend to apply for funding.